China urges North Korea talks, skirts questions on U.S. sanctions push

 "We don't see why dialogue cannot take place in the current situation now," Liu said.
 "It takes political will."

 U.S. President Donald Trump said on May 1 he would be "honored" to meet the North's leader, Kim Jong Un, under the right conditions.
-A U.S. State Department spokesman has said North Korea would have to "cease all its illegal activities and aggressive behavior in the region."
+A U.S. State Department spokesman has said the country would have to "cease all its illegal activities and aggressive behavior in the region."
+(Reporting by Michelle Nichols; Editing by Jonathan Oatis)

-The United States has also called on all states to sever or downgrade diplomatic and commercial relations with North Korea.
-Despite this call, a new weekly ferry service between North Korea and Russia began last week.

-The North Korean Foreign Ministry on Tuesday defended the ferry service and said that a U.S. bid to boost sanctions on Pyongyang was "arousing a strong backlash and rejection from Russia as it is an arbitrary practice seriously encroaching on the legal interests of not only the DPRK but also Russia."